The 50 Best NBA Players of All Time

 11. Hakeem Olajuwon

-The No. 1 shot blocker ever in the league (3,830), Hakeem "The Dream" Olajuwon was more than just a big man at the net.
-He also falls inside the top 14 for points (26,946), rebounds (13,748) and steals (2,162).
+The No. 1 shot blocker ever in the league (3,830), Hakeem "The Dream" Olajuwon was more than just your typical big man.
+He also falls inside the top 14 NBA players all-time for points (26,946), rebounds (13,748) and steals (2,162).

 10. Shaquille O’Neal

 Shaquille O'Neal brought a dominance to the court that was hard to deal with.
-To put it plainly, he was simply massive; a ball playing giant, who knew how to play to his strengths.
+To put it plainly, he was simply massive; a ball-playing giant, who knew how to play to his strengths.

-His career brought both team (Four NBA titles) and individual accolades (three Finals MVPs, one MVP, eight All-NBA 1st Team selections, 15 All-Stars, three All-Defensive 2nd Team selections) and it is no surprise he is considered one of the best big men in the history of the sport.
+His career brought both team (Four NBA titles) and individual accolades (three Finals MVPs, one MVP, eight All-NBA 1st Team selections, 15 All-Stars, and three All-Defensive 2nd Team selections) and it is no surprise he is considered one of the best big men in the history of the sport.

-When he was at his best, it was terrifying for opposition defences, who tried to create entire systems in their attempts to stop him.
+When he was at his best, it was terrifying for opposition defenses, who tried to create entire systems in their attempts to stop him.
 A legend with both the Magic and The Lakers, Shaq’s legacy will be a long one.

-Shaq put up career averages of 23.7 points on .582 field goal accuracy, 10.9 rebounds and 2.3 blocks per game.
+Shaq put up career averages of 23.7 points on 58.2% shooting, 10.9 rebounds and 2.3 blocks per game.

-8. Tim Duncan
+9. Tim Duncan

 Tim Duncan, aka "The Big Fundamental," wasn't the sexiest player to watch, but he was one of the best and most efficient.